 Talk Title: Data Science in HealthCare: Cutting the lines in the Emergency Departments

-Specifically, I will present empirical AI solutions for healthcare systems, providing services to patients, providers and insurers, serving more than 40 millions people worldwide.
-I will present clinical results, challenges and algorithmic solutions.
+Specifically, I will present empirical AI solutions for healthcare systems, providing services to patients, providers, and insurers, serving more than 40 million people worldwide.
+I will present clinical results, challenges, and algorithmic solutions.

 Dr. Kira Radinsky is the chairman and CTO of Diagnostic Robotics, where the most advanced technologies in the field of artificial intelligence are harnessed to make healthcare better, cheaper, and more widely available.
-Dr. Radinsky has founded SalesPredict, acquired by eBay in 2016 and served as eBay Chief Scientist (IL).
-She gained international recognition for her work at the Technion and Microsoft Research for developing predictive algorithms that recognized the early warning signs of globally impactful events, as disease epidemics and political unrests.
-In 2013, she was named one of MIT Technology Review’s 35 Young Innovators Under 35 and in 2015 Forbes included her as “30 Under 30 Rising Stars in Enterprise Tech”.
-She is a frequent presenter at global tech and industry conferences, including TEDx, Wired, Strata Data Science, Techcrunch and publishes in HBR.
-Radinsky also serves as a board member in Israel Security Authorities and technology board of HSBC bank.
+Dr. Radinsky founded SalesPredict, acquired by eBay in 2016, and served as eBay Chief Scientist (IL).
+She gained international recognition for her work at the Technion and Microsoft Research for developing predictive algorithms that recognized the early warning signs of globally impactful events, such as disease epidemics and political unrests.
+In 2013, she was named one of MIT Technology Review’s 35 Young Innovators Under 35, and in 2015 Forbes included her as one of “30 Under 30 Rising Stars in Enterprise Tech”.
+She is a frequent presenter at global tech and industry conferences, including TEDx, Wired, Strata Data Science, and Techcrunch, and publishes in HBR.
+Radinsky also serves as a board member of Israel Security Authorities and the technology board of HSBC Bank.
 She also holds a visiting professor position at the Technion focusing on the application of predictive data mining in medicine.